Phil Heath lets

 of Portaferry Lifeboat Station, addresses those present

-2nd from right, front row, is Dr Barry Bramwell, the
+V'.
+Seated 2nd from right, front row,

-Station's 2nd President.
+is Dr Barry Bramwell, the Station's 2nd President.

 Back to top

-Lifeboat Guild and other members in 1986
+of Portaferry Lifeboat Guild members in 1987

 Photo: